abinit/abinit/doc/tutorial/eph4zpr.md

 ![](eph4zpr_assets/MgO_ebands.png) <!-- {: style="height:400px;width:400px"} -->

-### How to merge partial files with mrgddb and mrgdv
+## How to merge partial DDB files with mrgddb

 First of all, let's merge the partial DDB files with the command